How to Choose an Experience Platform That Fits Your Architecture and Skills

 SDK

 Is a software development kit included in the potential solution?
-What is required to start building, is it possible to run on all machines, how is the installation process, and can developers use their favourite editors in conjunction with the SDK?
+What is required to start building?
+Is it possible to run on all machines?
+How is the installation process?
+Can developers use their favorite editors with the SDK?

 Microservices

-Microservices may be in the wind, but do your organisation really need such an architecture?
-And if “yes,” how does it fit with your current plan, and how do you wish to run services?
+Microservices may be in the wind, but do your organization really need such an architecture?
+If “yes,” how does it fit with your current plan, and how do you wish to run services?

-While headless and hybrid CMS have been mentioned already, it is useful to envision a use case to really know exactly what solution your organisation needs.
+While headless and hybrid CMS have been mentioned already, it is useful to envision a use case to really know exactly what solution your organization needs.

 Classic